 Many of us are addicted to fright.
 Horror movies and novels make a fortune in sales every year, and we readers and viewers cannot get enough of that which terrifies us.
 That which keeps us awake at night and jumping at very bump in the night.

-My only criterion is that, like an antique, the author must have written more than fifty years ago.
+My only criteria is that, like an antique, the author must have written more than fifty years ago.
 Thus why you will not see Steven King (one of the best horror writers of all time) on this list, since he started publishing in the seventies.
 So, let us begin.

 9. Robert Louis Stevenson